 An Issuer that applies for admission to trading on Euronext Growth Oslo shall enter into an assignment agreement with a Euronext Growth Advisor.
-The Euronext Growth Advisor shall assist the Issuer up until its admission to trading by carrying out preparatory work, quality-controlling the suitability of the Issuer and its Shares for admission to trading, and producing documentation during the admission process.
+The Euronext Growth Advisor shall assist the Issuer up until its admission to trading.

 Oslo Børs publishes a list of approved Euronext Growth Advisors on Euronext Growth Oslo on its website.
-The conditions for approval as Euronext Growth Advisor and the rules regarding the Euronext Growth Advisor's tasks and obligations follow from section 2.6 Rule Book Part II
+The conditions for approval as Euronext Growth Advisor and the rules regarding the Euronext Growth Advisor's tasks and obligations follow from Rule Book Part II Chapter 5.

-Chapter 5.

 There are several reasons for why Oslo Børs thinks it is appropriate to require Issuers to appoint a Euronext Growth Advisor for the admission process.
 In general, investment firms have extensive experience, comprehensive knowledge and well-established routines and project management expertise.
 This makes them well-qualified to prepare and guide Issuers applying for admission to trading.
 Many Issuers may find that using a financial advisor for assistance with preparing the application and Information Document will reduce the scope of the work they have to undertake, while the requirement will also strengthen the quality control of Issuers' suitability for admission to trading.
-The requirements relating to the Euronext Growth Advisor are discussed in greater detail in the commentaries to Rule Book Part II section 2.6 Chapter 5 and Notice as referred to in Rule Book Part II section 2.2.
+The requirements relating to the Euronext Growth Advisor are discussed in greater detail in Rule Book Part II Chapter 5 and Notice as referred to in Rule Book Part II section 2.2.